gymreklab/cse185-spring18-week5/CSE185_Week5_PartII.md

 ## 6. Eye color prediction

 Predict the eye color of each sample in our dataset using the model given above.
 We'll let you decide the best way to do this.
-For example, you could write a python script.  *Hint*: Alternatively, it would be pretty easy to modify the example worked out in the spreadsheet above to do all of this in Excel.
-Whichever method you choose, be sure to note in your lab notebook what you did and upload any additional scripts (or in this case, spreadsheets) to your Github repository.
+For example, you could write a python script.
+Alternatively, it would be pretty easy to modify the example worked out in the spreadsheet above to do all of this in a spreadsheet.
+Whichever method you choose, be sure to note in your lab notebook what you did and upload any additional scripts (or spreadsheets) to your Github repository.

 For each sample, you should report p(brown), p(blue), and p(other), in addition to a prediction based on what eye color has highest probability for that sample.
 Include a table of results as a *supplementary file* that you reference from your lab report (do not include the table directly in the report!).